Red Faber: Early career

 In he had a record of 16–13, and at one point started—and won—three games in two days.
 He saved his best work for the World Series against the New York Giants.
 After winning Game 2 in Chicago but losing Game 4 on the road, he came into Game 5 (at home) in relief and picked up the win as the Sox came back from a 5–2 deficit in the seventh inning to win 8–5.
 Faber went the distance in the clinching Game 6 two days later at the Polo Grounds, picking up his third win of the Series by a 4–2 score.
 As a consequence, he holds the all-time American League record for pitching decisions in a single World Series with four.

 Faber once tried to steal third base when it was already occupied.
 He said that he saw the lead runner rounding third base on the previous play and he thought that the runner had scored a run.
 When the pitcher slowly entered his windup, Faber ran toward third base.
 However, in one game against Boston, he stole home, a rare feat for a pitcher.

 Faber spent most of 1918 in the United States Navy due to World War I. He returned in 1919 only to develop arm trouble.
 He had lost much weight during the war.
 He finished the year with a 3.83 ERA – the only time in his first nine seasons he posted a mark over 3.00.
-Those problems, along with a case of the flu possibly related to the Spanish flu pandemic, prevented him from playing in the scandal-torn World Series against the Cincinnati Reds.
-Years later, catcher Ray Schalk said that had Faber been available, the fix would likely have never happened.
+Those problems, along with a case of the flu possibly related to the Spanish flu pandemic, prevented him from playing in the 1919 World Series against the Cincinnati Reds.
+Years later, catcher Ray Schalk said that had Faber been available, the Black Sox fix would likely have never happened.
 Had Faber been healthy, he would almost certainly have gotten some of the starts that went to two of the conspirators, Eddie Cicotte and/or Lefty Williams.